jglanz/AMD_OC_Ryzen/README.md

 # AMD_OC_Ryzen

 This commit provides the basic contents for an EFI folder to successfully boot an ASRock X570 Creator motherboard, using a Ryzen 9 CPU such as a 3950X.
+The contents work with either Mojave or Catalina.
+The intended SMBIOS is iMacPro1,1, although provisions are available for running MacPro7,1.

 There are notable dependencies on OpenCore, the suggested bootloader.
 OpenCore is best updated via Pavo's OCBuilder app (https://github.com/Pavo-IM/ocbuilder/releases).
 Accordingly, specific files compiled during an OC build will not be